Delaware Division of the Arts

-Funding awarded in the FY2019 grant cycle must be spent on projects taking place between September 1, 2018, and August 31, 2019.
+Funding awarded in the FY2020 grant cycle must be spent on projects taking place between September 1, 2019, and August 31, 2020.

 To be eligible for Arts Stabilization funding, applicants must:

-1. Be a nonprofit arts organization that is eligible to receive General Operating Support and is not an ArtCo member.
+1. Be a nonprofit arts organization that is currently eligible to receive General Operating Support and is not an ArtCo member.